Pure Encapsulations Digestive Enzymes Ultra

 Key Enzymes to Look For

-• Bromelain / Papain — plant-derived proteases with additional anti-inflammatory properties
+- Bromelain / Papain — plant-derived proteases used for protein digestion support

 Activity units vs. milligrams: Always prefer products listing activity units (HUT, DU, FCCFIP, ALU) rather than milligrams of enzyme protein.
 Activity units measure actual enzymatic work; milligrams say nothing about potency.